StanfordDishhighlight

 Under our current schedule we meet three times a year — on the first Saturday in April, August, and December.
 We will send more information to persons on our mailing list closer to the time of the meeting.
 If you are not on our mailing list but would like to get on the list to receive meeting information (or if you are on our mailing list but would like to get off), email us at NFsupport@sonic.net.

-Brain Imaging and Cognition in Children with Neurofibromatosis: Children between the ages 3 and 18 with a diagnosis of NF1 are needed for this research study.
+Brain Imaging and Cognition in Children with NF1: Children between the ages 3 and 18 with a diagnosis of NF1 are needed for this research study.
 The objective of the study is to better understand the brain correlates of cognition in NF1, and includes brain imaging (MRI) and cognitive assessment.
 Principal Investigator is Cynthia Campen, MD, of Stanford's Lucile Packard Children's Hospital.

 Brain and Behavior in Children with NF1: The Stanford BRIDGE lab (Brain Imaging, Development, Genetics) is recruiting children age 5 to 13 with a diagnosis of NF1 for a brain imaging research study.
 The objective of the study is to better understand brain development and behavior (particularly ADHD and autism) in children with RASopathies.
 The study requires a two-day engagement — one day involves virtual assessments and the second day involves an in-person visit to the BRIDGE lab in Palo Alto, California.
 All travel costs are covered, and the child participating will receive a full neuropsychological evaluation.
 A screening questionnaire for the study can be accessed here.
 Principal Investigator is Dr. Tamar Green, of Stanford's BRIDGE Lab.